Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Methods

-In our proposed solution approach, we combine triangulation and deflectometry in an unprecedented way and scan all components in mixed reflectance with only one single event-based measurement.
-Our setup consists only of an event camera and a scanning laser.
+In our proposed approach, we combine triangulation and deflectometry to \textit{simultaneously scan all surface types} in a mixed reflectance scene.
+Our setup consists only of an event camera and a scanning laser (laser diode + galvo).
 The basic pipeline is shown in \Cref{fig:OurApproach}.
-We scan the whole mixed reflectance scene with the laser and separate diffuse from specular scene contents using epipolar geometry.
+We scan the mixed reflectance scene with the laser and separate the diffuse and specular scene contents using epipolar geometry.
 Eventually, we evaluate the 3D shape of the diffuse scene contents via triangulation.
 The specular scene contents are subsequently evaluated via deflectometry.
 However, instead of using an external screen for the deflectometry evaluation, we repurpose the just-evaluated 3D coordinates of the diffuse scene contents as a screen.
 One obvious benefit of this procedure is the low hardware and calibration effort: Only one camera and one scanning laser are needed, and no external screen.
-However, a more important benefit concerns the coverage of the specular objects in the scene: since \textit{everything around is a screen}, there is virtually no restriction on screen size or angular coverage of specular objects.
+However, a more important benefit concerns the coverage of the specular objects in the scene: since \textit{everything around is a screen}, the coverage restriction depends only on the scanned scene contents.
 All diffuse objects in a room can be used as a screen!